Total Blocking Time and First Input Delay

 - Optimize Google Fonts

-For Google fonts we are already automatically optimizing requests with display=swap parameter and preconnect resource hint.
+Google font requests are automatically optimized with the display=swap parameter and preconnect resource hint.

 For self-hosted fonts this will improve load time by adding a preload tag in the <head> of the site.
 This allows you to tell the browser to start downloading fonts that it otherwise wouldn't discover until much later.